 Dan Tanna is a private investigator in the gambling town of Las Vegas, Nevada.
 Las Vegas can be seedy or glamorous, depending upon the point of view.
 This show is also notable for perhaps ...
 See full summary »

 When Tony Musante agreed to do the series, he refused to commit to more than one full season.
 He would continue in the role only if the second season was shortened to ten episodes or six 90-minute Movie of the Week episodes.
 The producers were sure that Musante would change his mind and return for a full second season.
 So they agreed to the unusual contract.
 But when the producers tried to renegotiate with Musante after the first season, he still refused and quit the series.
 The producers wanted Robert Blake to take over the role.
-But when Blake balked at taking over an established role, the series was retooled as Baretta.
+But when Blake balked at taking over an established role, the series was retooled as Baretta (1975).
 See more »

 18 of 20 people found this review helpful.

 Was this review helpful to you?